Dobserver/AlgoStudyGroup/README.md

-# QishiAlgoStudyGroup
+AlgoStudyGroup

-This repository is for Qishi Algorithm Study Group only.
-Please do NOT share the codes here with people outside this group.
+This repository is for the Algorithm Study Group only.